nanoqsh/dunge/README.md

     // This calls every time the application needs to draw something in the window fn render(&self, frame: &mut Frame) -> Result<(), Self::Error> {
-        // Draw a new layer.
-Use `color_layer` for this since our triangle has color vertices let mut layer = frame
+        // Draw a new layer
+        let mut layer = frame
-            .color_layer()
+            .layer(self.layer)?
             .with_clear_color(Srgba([0, 0, 0, 255]))
             .with_clear_depth()
             .start();